The Vattenfall Solar Team

-Vattenfall is the proud main sponsor of the Vattenfall Solar Team.
+Vattenfall has been the main sponsor of the Vattenfall Solar Team for 20 years.

 A group of ambitious students from the TU in Delft in The Netherlands, designs and builds a new solar powered racing car every year: the Nuna.
 As Vattenfall Solar Team, the students participate in the largest solar races in the world, where they drive thousands of kilometers, purely on the power of the sun.
 The combination of technology, sustainable energy and excitement of the races perfectly reflects the vision of the Vattenfall Solar Team: pushing technical boundaries and inspiring others to a sustainable future, in which we use energy in the most efficient way.
 A vision that fits well with Vattenfall's ambition to make fossil free living possible within one generation.

 During the Bridgestone World Solar Challenge 2019 in Australia, the NunaX solar car caught fire and was destroyed.
 The car had just 300 kilometres of the race to go and was in first place in the rankings.
 Fortunately, the driver was able to escape the solar car in time.
 This event brought an unexpected end to the dream of the Delft students.
 This year, the students had to build a new car in record time, so that the team could ‘rise from the ashes’ again.
 For this reason, the name of the new solar car is Nuna Phoenix.

 Vattenfall Solar Team breaks solar racing world endurance record